Table of Contents

 Concorso d’Eleganza Villa d'Este

 The Concorso d’Eleganza Villa d’Este is a motor show for vintage and classic cars.
-It has been held the last weekend of May in the town of Cernobbio since 1929.
-The event doesn’t just show off classic cars.
-Many car manufacturers attend the Concorso d'Eleganza Villa d’Este to show off their latest models.
+It has been held during the last weekend of May in the town of Cernobbio since 1929.
+Many car manufacturers also attend Concorso d'Eleganza Villa d’Este to show off their latest models.

 Lake and Villa Tours